PressClub United Kingdom · Article.

 Like all previous generations of this model since 1973, the new BMW 5 Series Saloon will be built at BMW’s Dingolfing plant in Bavaria.

 2010 (F10/F11/F18/F07): The sixth generation of the BMW 5 Series featured an even more rigid body than its predecessor and was fitted with more safety and driver assistance systems.
-With sales of over two million units, the sixth generation of the BMW 5 Series has outstripped its predecessor by 42 per cent.
+With sales of over two million units, the sixth generation of the BMW 5 Series was the biggest selling derivative of all time, outstripping its predecessor by 42 per cent.}

-2003 (E60/E61): The fifth generation set new standards in the areas of active safety, driver assistance systems and efficiency, in particular.
+2003 (E60/E61): The fifth generation set new standards in the areas of active safety, driver assistance systems and efficiency, in particular, though many will remember it for its still modern looking design by then design chief Chris Bangle.
 The BMW 5 Series was the highest-selling car in its segment for four years running (2005 – 2008), with a total of more than 1.4 million units handed over to their owners.

 1995 (E39): The fourth generation of the BMW 5 Series was the world’s first volume-produced car to feature a chassis made almost entirely from light metal.
 The newly developed all-aluminium engines added further to the weight savings; by the time production came to an end at the start of 2004 more than 1.47 million units had been sold.

 1987 (E34) A design classic penned by Claus Luthe, all of the E34 petrol engines were equipped as standard with a closed-loop catalytic converter and designed to run on standard unleaded petrol.
-And an all-wheel-drive variant was made available for the first time in the form of the BMW 525iX.
+An all-wheel-drive variant was also made available for the first time in the form of the BMW 525iX, though it sold in small numbers in the UK.
 The BMW 5 Series Touring celebrated its premiere in 1991.
 It came with a tailgate with a separately opening rear window, which remains a distinctive feature of the car today.
 With total sales topping 1.3 million units, the third-generation model had elevated the success of the 5 Series into a new dimension.

 1981 (E28): The second generation of the BMW 5 Series sported a two-section split kidney grille element and circular headlights with different diameters for main and dipped beam.
 The engine portfolio largely reflected that of its predecessor.
 A diesel variant was added to the line-up for the first time in 1983, in the form of the BMW 524td.
 In 1985 BMW Motorsport GmbH – the forerunner to today’s BMW M GmbH – presented the quintessential large sports saloon: the BMW M5.
 Production ended in June 1988 having set a new sales landmark of more than 722,000 units over its eight-year lifespan.

 1972 (E12): The first 5 Series also heralded the introduction of a naming system for BMW model designations that are still in use today.
 The BMW 520 was the successor to the BMW 2000 “Neue Klasse” model and offered customers noticeably more space and comfort.
-Production of the first BMW 5 Series came to an end in July 1981 with getting on for 700,000 sedans sold.
+Production of the first BMW 5 Series came to an end in July 1981 with nearly 700,000 Saloons sold.